jchambers/pushy/README.md

 List<SimpleApnsPushNotification> unsentNotifications = pushManager.shutdown();
 ```

 Note that there's no guarantee as to when a push notification will be sent after it's enqueued.
-Shutting down the `PushManager` returns a list of notifications still in the outbound queue so you'll know what hasn't been transmitted to APNs.
+Shutting down the `PushManager` returns a list of notifications still in the outbound queue so you'll know what hasn't been transmitted to the APNs gateway by the time the `PushManager` has been shut down.

 ## Error handling